 Learn how to make this easy cracked heel salve recipe with essential oils for your natural foot care routine for soft, beautiful feet!
 Formulated with natural skin care ingredients to help promote healing, this foot salve recipe for cracked heels helps hydrate, soften and soothe dry skin.

 Soften & Hydrate Feet with A Cracked Heel Salve for Natural Skin Care

-This cracked heel repair balm recipe contains all natural ingredients that help to encourage healing and protect cracked heels and feet.
+This cracked heel salve recipe contains all natural ingredients that help to promote healing, soften and protect cracked heels and feet.
 It’s also great for hands, elbows, knees and lips – pretty much anywhere your skin needs some extra love!

 1 oz. beeswax

 1 oz. sal butter

 .1 oz. patchouli essential oil

 You will need to use a digital scale for this project.

 My cracked heel salve recipe yields two 75 gram containers that smell like peppermint!
 The peppermint also lends its cooling properties to hot, tired feet.
 If you prefer to have the patchouli shine through instead, use .15 oz. of patchouli essential oil and .1 oz. of peppermint oil.
 The patchouli essential oil is included in my cracked heel salve recipe for its ability to not only promote healing, but also for its natural deodorizing and antifungal properties.